nwmqpa/GTNH-CropAutomation/README.md

 - Location of the Chests/Dislocator/Crop-Matron now make slightly more sense in my opinion.
 - "docleanup" is no longer a flag that needs to be raised.
 It will do this automatically unless ANY argument is given.
 - Running cleanup no longer crashes the robot on any of the programs.
+- Running autoStat followed by autoSpread no longer crashes the robot.
-- It is no longer necessary to break the robot after the storage farm is full in order to run autoSpread again.
+- It is no longer necessary to break the robot after the storage farm is full in order to run autoSpread or autoTier again.
 - All of the programs run on the same farm layout to facilitate running autoSpread immediately after autoStat.
 - Additional functionality such as changing the threshold for autoSpread and autoStat directly from the config and whether or not to stat-up crops while running autoTier.
-- Brand new uninstall script
+- Included an uninstall script.
 - Code is generally cleaner and more organized with a lot of fluff removed.